mlightning3/flask-video-streaming/README.md

 ====================
 Use Python3 and pip3 if your system has multiple versions of Python installed.

-There are two ways of installing and running the server, the first and easier way is to use the handy script flaskstart.sh, the second is all done manually.
-It is reconmended that for either method (but required by the script) that you use a virtual enrivonment to allow for specific versions of libraries to be used.
+There are two ways of running the server, the first and easier way is to use the handy script flaskstart.sh, the second is all done manually.

 There is also a configuration file that should be created before doing either method of setting up and running the server.
 This file is used to give the server